-Some dog breeds are good with other species like fish, and some are not.
+Some dog breeds are good with other species, like fish, and some are not.
 The answer lies within each particular dog breed, and you can’t generalize about the entire dog world.
 Most dogs would chew on a fish, given a chance.
-But, some dogs wouldn’t, and some might even try to help the fish.
+But some dogs wouldn’t, and some might even try to help the fish.

 So, let’s assume for a moment that you have what I like to think of as a ‘medium-trained’ dog.
 That is an average household with a dog that will do the basics.
-By this, I mean the dog can sit, stay, fetch, roll-over, go to bed (or den or whatever you call it), and knows the word NO and good boy or girl knows their name—that sort of thing.
-We’re not talking a trained working dog or hunting pointer or anything like that, and I’ll get into those groups by the way.
+By this, I mean the dog can sit, stay, fetch, roll over, go to bed (or den or whatever you call it), and knows the word NO and good boy or girl knows their name—that sort of thing.
+We’re not talking about a trained working dog or hunting pointer or anything like that, and I’ll get into those groups by the way.

 This ‘medium-trained’ dog is the type that may or may not beg when you’re at the dinner table, but they might just steal some food given the opportunity, such as when they think that no one is watching.
 Take most dogs and plop a fish out of the aquarium or allow the dog to jump after one in a pond and they might just try to give the fish a taste.

 But again, it comes down to the dog’s personality and training.
-Let’s take a look at a few examples of breeds from each of the main groups of dogs and examine how their behavior might dictate what would happen when they encounter a fish.
+Let’s look at a few examples of breeds from each of the main groups of dogs and examine how their behavior might dictate what would happen when they encounter a fish.

 Understanding Fish Behavior Relating To Dogs

-So I was living in this one apartment, and I didn’t have a dog, I had a cat.
+So I was living in this one apartment, and I didn’t have a dog; I had a cat.
 The cat would watch the fish, and I had this one fish in particular who would try to scare away the cat to protect his harem of girls in the tank.
 He would swim up and splash water over the edge of the aquarium, right at the cat.
-It worked like a charm, the cat would run away every time, and I’d have dribbles of water on the floor and front of the aquarium to clean up.
+It worked like a charm, the cat would run away every time, and I’d have dribbles of water on the floor and in front of the aquarium to clean up.

 If Only I’d Had My Camera…

 I wish I had filmed it.
-Hilarious to watch this fish about five inches long, try to scare away medium-sized dogs.
+Hilarious to watch this fish, about five inches long try to scare away medium-sized dogs.
 It was fantastic, and I wish you could have seen that with me.

-Anyway, my point is that some fish species will be an issue, some jump out of the tank, some are territorial (like the Cichlids I kept), some are skittish, some only come out at night, the list goes on and on.
+Anyway, my point is that some fish species will be an issue, some jump out of the tank, some are territorial (like the Cichlids I kept), some are skittish, some only come out at night, and the list goes on and on.

 Working Dogs and Fish